leshcat/serverless-email-service/README.md

 ## Limitations

-At this time, AWS SES with 'Email receiving' capability is currently supported only in following regions:
+At this time, AWS SES with "Email receiving" capability is currently supported only in following regions:

 * us-east-1 (N. Virginia)
 * eu-west-1 (Ireland)